 This is a writing intensive class; students can expect to have a typed, printed and stapled sample of writing due frequently, as well as frequent in-class writing assignments.
 Out-of-class class work is due at the beginning of class.
+Late work will not be accepted.
 Assignments will not be accepted by email.
 A late assignment will only be accepted within one week after its original due date and the maximum amount of credit which it will be given is fifty percent of the original point value.
 The only exception to this policy involves the final paper.
-The final paper will only be accepted on the due date listed in the syllabus one other text, The Commanding Heights, has been assigned
+The final paper will only be accepted on the due date listed in the syllabus

-Besides the main textbook, Business Communication, Building Critical Skills
+Besides the main textbook, Business Communication, Building Critical Skills two other texts (The Commanding Heights, SJSU Handbook) have been assigned